QuTech-Delft/cQASM-spec/README.md

  - Added a way to specify custom n-qubit gates.
  - Added a powerful macro expansion system to reduce the amount of typing when writing cQASM manually.
  - Added classical flow control and arithmetic.
+ - Added expression syntax for macros and to be used as a higher level of abstraction for describing classical arithmetic.
  - Added `stop`, `error` and `print` instructions to ease debugging.
  - Added `pragma` statements and annotations to easily create your own language extensions, without needing to change the cQASM specification and all associated tools.